CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 - Do I ever feel calm?

-- Are you afraid of contaminants in our air and water?
-In our food?
-In our meat supply?
+- Am I afraid of contaminants in our meat supply?

-- Are you afraid of plastics?
-Of pesticides sprayed on the park down the street?
-Of gasoline leaking through the ground water in your yard?
+- Am I afraid of pesticides sprayed on the park down the street?
+Of gasoline leaking through the ground water in my yard?

-- Are you afraid to watch the news?
+- Am I afraid to watch the news?

-- Do you get triggered by a scary tv show?
+- Do I get triggered by a scary tv show?

-- Do you have to turn away from an article about Trump because you become dysregulated?
+- Do I have to stop reading about Trump because I become dysregulated?

-Get a good handle on how pervasive your fear is.
+Get a handle on how pervasive your fear is.

-Yes, some of the things you fear are real and there is cause for some level of concern.
-But if you are afraid when you have to deal with an issue, then the problem becomes doubly bad because your fear, and not the situation, is holding you down and driving your illness.
+Some of the things you fear are real and there is cause for some level of concern.
+But if you are afraid when you have to deal with an issue, then the problem becomes doubly bad because your fear, and not the situation, is driving your illness.

-If this is the case, then yes, you have a problem with fear.
-You will benefit if you can get ahead of the curve with your fear.
+You will benefit if you can get ahead of the curve.
 Fear can hold you down for a long time.
 We all hear about people who have been ill for ten or fifteen years.

 Being able to see your fear is the most important step in overcoming it.

 Once you are aware of your fear, congratulate yourself.
 You can’t address a problem that you aren’t aware of.
-Once you are aware of your fear, you can start working to better regulate your nervous system, which in turn will help your body to start working properly again.
-Once your nervous system is regulated, you will be better able to heal whatever is out of whack.
+Once you are aware, you can start working to better regulate your nervous system, which in turn will help your body work properly again.
+Once you become regulated, you will be better able to heal what is out of whack.

 One approach to becoming better regulated is to meditate.